ansys/pymapdl/doc/source/getting_started/using_julia.rst

 Using PyMAPDL in Julia
 ***********************

-If you like to work with Julia, you can use python libraries as they were Julia packages.
+If you like to work with Julia, you can use Python libraries as if they were Julia packages.

 Installing Julia